erc6900/modular-account-libs/README.md

 Additionally, entries also support “flags”.
 These can be thought of as additional values attached to entries, much like a sub-mapping for each element within the set.
 14 bits are available for flag values, the lowest two bits are reserved for the sentinel implementation and a list traversal optimization.

 `AssociatedLinkedListSetLib` implements a linked list set almost identically to `LinkedListSetLib`, except its entries are held in account-associated storage.
-This library is intended to be used by plugins, which must hold values in account-associated storage if they wish to access or update them during ERC-4337 validation.
+This library is intended to be used by modules, which must hold values in account-associated storage if they wish to access or update them during ERC-4337 validation.

 `CountableLinkedListSetLib` extends `LinkedListSetLib` to allow adding a value more than once.
 It uses the upper byte (8 bits) of the 14 available flag bits for an entry to track this, and supports adding an entry up to 256 times.
 There does not yet exist a version of this library that is held in associated storage.

 The common types and constants used by these libraries are defined in `Constants.sol`.

-#### PluginStorageLib
+#### ModuleStorageLib

-`PluginStorageLib` is a low-level library that provides utilities for getting storage slots in address-associated storage using varying amounts of input data as a key.
+`ModuleStorageLib` is a low-level library that provides utilities for getting storage slots in address-associated storage using varying amounts of input data as a key.

-#### FunctionReferenceLib
+#### ModuleEntityLib

-`FunctionReferenceLib` provides helpful conversions and utility functions for using `FunctionReference`, a user-defined value type intended to hold a plugin address and a function id.
+`ModuleEntityLib` provides helpful conversions and utility functions for using `ModuleEntity`, a user-defined value type intended to hold a module address and an entity ID.

-### Interfaces

-Interfaces defined and depended on by ERC-6900 are available in the `src/interfaces` folder.

 ## Building and Testing